nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Adding cases

-1. Adding a case
+1. Adding a case.
    1. Test case: `add n/Betty Tan p/123456 a/12 d/2023-03-23`<br>
       Expected: A case with the name `Betty Tan`, postal code `123456`, date `2023-03-23` and age `12` is added into DengueHotspotTracker.

-   1. Test case: `add n/River Lee`<br>
+   2. Test case: `add n/River Lee`<br>
       Expected: No case is added.
 Error details shown in the status message.

 ### Deleting cases

-1. Deleting a single case while all cases are being shown
+1. Deleting a single case while all cases are being shown.
    1. Prerequisites: List all cases using the `list` command.
 Multiple cases in the list.

    2. Test case: `delete 1` <br>